What is Vespa?

 - Data can be streamed out of the system for batch reprocessing.

-- Queries may contain any combination of structured filters and unstructured search operators.
+- Queries may contain any combination of structured filters, free text and vector search operators.

 - Queries may contain large tensors and vectors (to represent e.g a user).

-- Queries specify how results should be ranked and organized (see sections below).
+- Queries choose how results should be ranked and specify how they should be organized (see sections below).